othim/nn_mwpc/README.md

 # Description

-nn_mwpc is a code for computing nucleon-nucleon observables from different potential models.
-The main purpose why the code was created was to make a potential class that can include arbitrary potential terms, which makes it easy to check different power countings.
-The code is also able to perturbatively include higher order potential contributions when solving for the NN T-matrix.
+nn-mwpc is a code for computing nucleon-nucleon (NN) observables perturbatively using different potential models.
+The code was created to investigate perturbative power counting schemes in chiral effective field theory.

 The flow of the code is as follows.

-- Build your potential by specifying what terms it should include
+- Build your potential by specifying what terms it should include.

-- Create a list of the possible quantum scattering channels
+- Create a list of the possible quantum scattering channels.

-- Pass this information to the Lippmann Schwinger solver to get T-amplitudes, perturbatively or non-perturbatively.
+- Pass this information to the Lippmann-Schwinger solver to get T-amplitudes, perturbatively or non-perturbatively.

 - The amplitudes can then be used to compute: NN phase shifts and NN scattering observables.

 The code is a C++ code.
-If you want to use all of its features, you have to use its C++ interface.
-However, there is a python interface that is built for easy access to certain key features that are pre-specified.
-To make more features available from python you have to write the code in C++ and then bind the calls to python via the interface.
+However, there is a python interface that is built for easy access to certain key features.

-If you have any questions or suggestions for improvement you are very welcome to open an issue on git or contact me.

 ## Written by
 Oliver Thim